 What’s classified as an old house?

-The UK has its fair share of old houses, but for the sake of convenience, houses tend only to be considered ‘old’ if they were constructed before 1940.
-More often than not, they’re referred to in more helpful terms, typically in relation to the period in history they were built.
+The UK has its fair share of old houses, but houses tend only to be considered ‘old’ if they were constructed before 1940.
+These houses are typically referred to in relation to the period in history they were built.

 Post WW1 homes